theogf/AugmentedGaussianProcesses.jl/README.md

 Y_predic = model.predict(X_test) #For getting the label directly
 Y_predic_prob = model.predictproba(X_test) #For getting the likelihood of predicting class 1
 ```

+There is also a more complete example in a Julia notebook : [Classification with Sparse XGPC][31b06e91]
+  [31b06e91]: https://github.com/theogf/OMGP.jl/blob/master/examples/Classification%20-%20SXGPC.ipynb "Classification with Sparse XGPC"